sugarlabs/musicblocks/documentation/README.md

 Multiple Start blocks can be used for multiple voices.
 Use the "Rabbit button" on the Main toolbar to run all of the Start blocks simultaneously.
-A Drum Block is provided to create drum beats (using a separate synthesizer).
+A Drum block is provided to create drum beats (using a separate synthesizer).

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/chunk.svg'</img>